 Refrigerators can be tricky when moving.
 The internal components are very sensitive when moved and could cause a problem if not moved correctly.
 Depending on how your refrigerator is moved will determine how long after moving you should wait until you plug it in.

 How Long After Moving A Refrigerator Can I Turn It On?

-You may plug in your refrigerator immediately if the refrigerator was moved in an upright position and stayed upright the entire time during transit.
+You may plug in your refrigerator immediately if the refrigerator was moved in an upright position.
 If your refrigerator has been placed on its side during transit (which it should never), you’re supposed to wait the same amount of time it has been laying on its side.
 If it’s been on its side for 30 minutes during transit, wait 30 minutes once it’s back upright.
 If it’s been on its side for more than a day, you should wait 24 hours.

 What To Do If You’ve Moved Your Refrigerator On Its Side

 You’re not supposed to move a refrigerator on its side.
 If you do, you can ruin the internal mechanisms and potentially break the refrigerator.